nowshad-hasan/cse-resources/guides/html and css.md

 *  Udacity Frontend Nanodegree Style Guide [Udacity](https://udacity.github.io/frontend-nanodegree-styleguide/css.html#type-selectors)
 *  How to Build a Blog Using a Static Site Generator and a CDN [Freecodecamp](https://www.freecodecamp.org/news/how-to-build-a-blog-using-a-static-site-generator-and-a-cdn/)
+*  HTML Bold Text Tutorial – How to Use the <b> Tag [Freecodecamp](https://www.freecodecamp.org/news/html-bold-text-tutorial-how-to-use-the-b-tag)

 ### HTML
 * Using HTML sections and outlines [Developer Mozilla](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines#The_HTML5_Outline_Algorithm)